March 10, 2013

 There is a village near Ciudad Barrios in the mountains of eastern El Salvador where a Dwell Earth crew taught families to build their own homes.
 It was a sweat-equity program in which the residents worked alongside Dwell Earth’s consultants.
 Using pictures of key stages of the process, Adam guided us through the construction of the walls up to the roof.
 We’ll run a how-to guide on roof construction in a later installment.

 This is how to build a two-room home from compressed-earth blocks.
-See an animation of this build on YouTube, and you can open the sequential plan by clicking on the image above (coming soon).
+See an animation of this build on YouTube.
 For up-to-date videos and animated construction guides, please see Dwell Earth’s YouTube channel.
-And follow the company on Facebook for updates on its projects worldwide.
+And follow the company on Facebook for updates on its earth building solutions worldwide.

 Start by testing the soil to determine attributes such as clay content.
 In this build, the soil had a lot of clay, so the builders mixed in some sand.
 Then add six to 10 percent Portland cement to weather proof the block before pressing (top left).
 Community members follow a pictorial guide (upper right), and we have provided a version of that in the link through the image at the top of this page.
 And the bricks cured for one week while wrapped in plastic and banana leaves to preserve their moisture (bottom).

 Dig a foundation trench.
 This is an earthquake-prone area, so the foundation is deeper, at about three feet (one meter).
 It is filled with a layer of volcanic ash as a footer, with rock bound with concrete on top of that.
 Rebar set vertically in the foundation ties into the horizontal eight-inch beam shown on top.
 The guide strings help ensure that it is level.

 A concrete layer locks in the rebar beam, which is now covered and not visible, and the vertical rebar pictured.

 Tie in corners, windows, doors and inner walls.